Increased enrollment. UTEP reached another milestone in 2013 with enrollment surpassing more than 23,000 students.

 UTEP ranks first nationally in the number of Hispanic graduates in both Nursing and Education.
 UTEP ranks second among all U.S. colleges and universities in the total number of degrees awarded to Hispanics.

-- Serving as an economic force.
-UTEP is one of the major economic engines in the Paso del Norte region.
-We generate $500 million in business volume and contribute to more than 7,050 jobs and $452 million in household income in this region.
+Serving as an economic force.
+UTEP is the 6th largest employer in El Paso with more than $441 million in expenditures in 2012-2013.
+As one of the major economic engines in the Paso del Norte region, UTEP adds $1.3 billion annually in business volume and students donated more than 466,500 hours of community service, an equivalent of $10.2 million in 2012-2013.

 Our geographic location, on the border of the United States and Mexico, makes UTEP distinctive.
 UTEP students live and study in the world’s largest bi-national metropolitan area, unlike any other university setting.
 Despite recent problems in neighboring Juarez, El Paso consistently ranks as one of the safest cities of its size in the U.S.

 UTEP shares a rich history with the surrounding region.
 We were founded in 1914 as the Texas School of Mines and Metallurgy, with 27 students and a handful of faculty and staff, to respond to the needs of the mining industry in the region at that time.
-From this modest beginning, UTEP has grown into a dynamic urban university that serves more than 22,700 students enrolled in 75 bachelor’s, 78 master’s and 19 doctoral programs.
+From this modest beginning, UTEP has grown into a dynamic urban university that serves more than 23,000 students enrolled in 70 bachelor’s, 75 master’s and 20 doctoral programs.
 UTEP is recognized nationally for its leadership role in changing the face of U.S. higher education.
-Our students, who are 77% Hispanic, mirror the population of this region and, increasingly, that of Texas and the United States.
+Our students, who are 78% Hispanic, mirror the population of this region and, increasingly, that of Texas and the United States.
 UTEP’s success in serving as a catalyst for economic development and quality of life in this region has also placed us in the national spotlight as a model 21st century U.S. research university.

 We can only give you here a quick glimpse of all that The University of Texas at El Paso has to offer.
 After your online visit, we invite you to tour our campus and become better acquainted with our people and programs.
 We’ll look forward to sharing with you our excitement at being a part of this very special university.